rmg/collapsible/README.md

-collapsible
+Collapsible
 ===========

-Small jQuery plugin for making a collapsible region
+Small jQuery plugin for making a collapsible region.

+See [demo.html]